Energy-Latency Attacks via Sponge Poisoning: Related work

 \subsection{ASIC Accelerators for DNNs}

-~ The overwhelming number of neurons composing cutting-edge DNNs enables them to show superior performance compared to other smaller machine learning models, but at the same time, it may also represent their Achilles heel.
-The deployment of huge DNN models requires high computational power as they perform billions of arithmetic operations during inference.
-For example, a simple ResNet18~\cite{He16Resnet18} and a larger counterpart model as VGG16~\cite{Simonyan14VGG} perform respectively 2 and 20 billions of operations for a single colored input $224 \times 224$px image~\cite{Machupalli2022ASICReview}.
-Real-time applications (e.g., embedded IoT devices, smartphones, online data processing, etc.) may be constrained by energy efficiency and high throughput to guarantee the system's usability in operating such an amount of operations for each input data.
-Energy consumption resulting from DNNs should be a minimum fraction to fulfill these constraints~\cite{Machupalli2022ASICReview}, and general-purpose circuits can not process complex DNNs within the required throughput, latency, and energy budget.
-Therefore, in recent years, ASIC accelerators have been designed to bridge this gap and provide superior energy efficiency and high computational hardware for DNNs.
-The ratio behind such hardware is to exploit some intriguing properties of DNNs at inference time to improve the hardware performance, possibly without changing the model's implementation or losing accuracy~\cite{Albericio16Cnvlutin}.
-Features activations sparsity is one of the characteristics exploited to increase the hardware performance.
-Albericio et al.~\cite{Albericio16Cnvlutin} firstly observed that on average 44\% of the operations performed by DNNs are intrinsically ineffectual as they involve additions or multiplications with zeros, meaning that many neurons turn out to be zero, i.e., they do not fire.
-Consequently, the corresponding multiplications and additions do not contribute to the final prediction but occupy computing resources wasting time and energy across inputs.
-Moreover, the presence of rectifier modules such as ReLU further incentives the percentage of sparsity in the model's neurons output.
-Bearing this observation in mind, activations sparsity has been firstly exploited by Albericio et al.~\cite{Albericio16Cnvlutin} with the development of \textit{Cnvlutin}, a DNN accelerator to skip ineffectual operations.
-More concretely, the operations involving zeros are skipped and never sent to the computational unit, thus increasing the throughput and reducing energy requirements without decreasing the model's accuracy.
-Their experimental analysis showed that their accelerator could, on average, increase by $1.37\times$ the throughput while halving the energy consumption in multiple CNNs.
-Subsequently, many other works exploited the sparsity condition of DNNs activations to improve the overall hardware performance further \cite{Judd17Cnvlutin2,Parashar17AsicInDeep,Chen16Eyeriss,Han16AsicInDeep,Kim17AsicInDeep}.
+The overwhelming number of neurons composing cutting-edge DNNs allows them to obtain superior performance compared to smaller machine learning models; however, it may also represent their Achilles heel.
+Huge DNN models require high computational power because they perform billions of arithmetic operations during inference.
+For example, a simple ResNet18~\cite{He16Resnet18} and a larger model as VGG16~\cite{Simonyan14VGG} perform respectively 2 and 20 billions of operations for a single colored input $224 \times 224$px image~\cite{Machupalli2022ASICReview}. \rebuttal{Real-time applications (e.g., embedded IoT devices, smartphones, among others) require energy efficiency and high throughput to ensure the system's usability~\cite{Azghadi20ASICHealthcare}.
+Executing so many operations per input data can negatively affect either power consumption or prediction latency~\cite{Albericio16Cnvlutin}.
+General-purpose circuits can not process complex DNNs within the throughput, latency, and energy budget required by real-time applications ~\cite{Machupalli2022ASICReview}. } Therefore, in recent years, ASIC accelerators~\cite{Machupalli2022ASICReview} have been designed to bridge this gap and provide superior energy efficiency and high computational hardware for DNNs.
+The rationale behind such hardware is to exploit some intriguing properties of DNNs at inference time to improve the hardware performance without changing the implementation of the model or losing accuracy~\cite{Albericio16Cnvlutin}. \rebuttal{One of the characteristics of DNN leveraged by this hardware is the significant sparsity in the activations of the model, which denotes the presence of only a few firing neurons within a DNN at test time. } Albericio et al.~\cite{Albericio16Cnvlutin} observed that, on average, 44\% of the operations performed by DNNs are intrinsically ineffectual as they involve additions or multiplications with zeros, meaning that the activations of many neurons turn out to be zero, i.e., they do not fire.
+Consequently, the corresponding multiplications and additions do not contribute to the final prediction but occupy computing resources, wasting time and energy.
+Moreover, rectifier modules such as ReLU further incentivize the sparsity of the neuron outputs.
+Activations sparsity was initially leveraged by Albericio et al.~\cite{Albericio16Cnvlutin} with the development of \textit{Cnvlutin}, a DNN accelerator that skips ineffectual operations increasing the throughput and reducing energy requirements without decreasing the accuracy of the model.
+They showed that their accelerator could, on average, increase by $1.37\times$ the throughput while halving the energy consumption in multiple CNNs.
+Subsequently, many other works leveraged the sparsity of DNN activations to improve the overall hardware performance further \cite{Chen16Eyeriss}.
+To summarize, ASIC accelerators have been successfully applied to handle the ever-increasing computational demands of DNNs and represent the cornerstone of a more sustainable usage of AI in production systems, even for big companies such as Google, Microsoft, and Facebook that manage immersive data centers~\cite{Jouppi17GoogleAsicTPU, Chung18MicrosfotHW,Hazelwood18FacebookHW}.